-5363.
-Psychiatric Mental Health Nursing I

-Prerequisites: NURS 5043, 5103, 5111, 5112, 5133, 5303, 5322.
+Building on NURS 5183 and 5193, provides students with the opportunity to synthesize knowledge and theories in the application of primary care health management across the lifespan.
+This course is the capstone practicum experience for the family nurse practitioner program.
+5373.
+Psychiatric Mental Health Nursing I Clinical 3(0-12) Prerequisites: NURS 5043, 5103, 5111, 5112, 5133, 5303, 5322.
 Focuses on the diagnosis and management of serious/persistent psychiatric disorders and mental health problems in individuals.
 The student begins with an assessment of the relationship with self as a foundation for understanding therapeutic relationships.
-Diagnostic evaluation will include development of interview techniques, mental status examination and tools unique to the evaluation of psychiatric and mental health problems.
+Diagnostic evaluation will include development of interview techniques, mental status examination, and tools unique to the evaluation of psychiatric and mental health problems.
 Management of mental health problems in individuals will include both pharmacologic and non-pharmacologic interventions, including individual counseling in the client with serious/persistent mental health problems.
 A supervised practicum in individual therapies is required.

-5371.
-Family Nurse Practitioner III

-Prerequisite: NURS 5183, 5193.
+4(0-16) 5374.
+Family Nurse Practitioner III Clinical Prerequisites: NURS 5183, 5193.

-Building on NURS 5183 and 5193, provides students with the opportunity to synthesize knowledge and theories in the application of primary care health management across the lifespan.
+Building on NURS 5183 and 5193, provides students the opportunity to synthesize knowledge and theories in the application of primary care health management across the lifespan.
 This course is the capstone practicum experience for the family nurse practitioner program.

-5373.
-Psychiatric Mental Health Nursing I Clinical
+5383.
+Psychiatric Mental Health Nursing II

+3(3-0)

+Prerequisites: NURS 5363, 5373.